Why Is My Newborn Crying When Feeding & How to Calm

 Here are some tips for soothing a crying baby during feeding:

 • Adjust feeding position: For breastfed babies, try different holds.
-For bottle-fed babies, keep them for 20–30 minutes in a more upright sitting position to reduce air swallowing and discomfort.
+For bottle-fed babies, keep them upright for 20–30 minutes after feeds to reduce reflux and discomfort.

 • Don’t worry about missed burps: It’s okay if your baby doesn’t burp after every feed, and there’s no need to stress over it.
 The trapped air will eventually find its way out.